tugceerdogan/WeatherApp/README.md

 ![#e96525](https://via.placeholder.com/15/e96525/000000?text=+) FusedLocationProviderClient

-The project has been designed using the desired structures, but the problem has not been solved yet due to the error in the api access and time constraints.
+This project has been designed using the desired structures and in accordance with clean architecture. , but the problem has not been solved yet due to the error in the api access and time constraints.